louis-vines/miv.select/README.md

 # miv.select

 This package builds methods to aid with binary classification through logistic regression based methods (including GLMNet and GAMS), particularly focused on applications in credit scoring.
-It provides methods for supervised and unsupervised binning, single factor screening using information values and a variable selection algorithm based on marginal information values.
+It provides methods for supervised and unsupervised binning, single factor screening using information values and an aid for variable selection via marginal information values.
+There is scope to develop a fully automated algorithm for variable selection but this hasn't been added yet.

 ## Development